rominalodolo/JAVA2/README.md

 - Not mention the default method at all, which lets your extended interface inherit the default method.
 - Redeclare the default method, which makes it abstract.
 - Redefine the default method, which overrides it.

+Default methods:
+- Are declared by using the keyword `default`
+- Are fully implemented methods within an interface
+- Provide useful inheritance machanics

+### Static Methods in Interfaces
+A static method is a method that is associated with the class in which it is defined rather than with any object.
+Every instance of the class shares its static methods.
+This makes it easier for you to organize helper methods in your libraries; you can keep static methods specific to an interface in the same interface rather than in a separate class.
+Like static methods in classes, you specify that a method definition in an interface is a static method with the static keyword at the beginning of the method signature.
+All method declarations in an interface, including static methods, are implicitly public, so you can omit the public modifier.